gmponos/http-message-util/README.md

 This package contains useful utility classes to manipulate PSR-7 Request/Response objects.

+**Important note:**

+- This package is still in version 0.x.x.
+According to [semantic versioning](https://semver.org/#spec-item-4) major changes can occur while we are still on 0.x.x version.
+If you use the package for a project that is in production please lock this package in your composer to a specific version like ^0.3.0.

 ## Description

 Let's say that you have a class that sends to an API a JSON body.